Nukesor/webhook-server/README.md

 - `workers (4)` The amount of workers for parallel webhook processing.
 If you plan on processing a LOT of requests or triggering long running task, increase the worker count.
 - `basic_auth_user (null)` Your user if you want to do basic auth.
 Check the `Building a request` section for more information on basic_auth headers
 - `basic_auth_password (null)` Your password if you want to do basic auth.
-- `secret (null)` A secret for authentication via payload signature verification.
+- `secret (null)` A hex secret for authentication via payload signature verification.
 Check the `Building a request` section for more information on signature headers.
+Can be, for instance, be created with `hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/random`
 - `basic_auth_and_secret (false)` If false, only require BasicAuth OR signature authentication.
 This is necessary, if you want to interact with Github's webhooks while using BasicAuth (they don't support BasicAuth).
 - `webhooks` A list of webhooks.
 Such a webhook looks like this: